Meet4230/youtube-backend/Readme.md

 app.use("api/v1/users", userRouter)
 When request goes to any URL and if the prefix of url will be the first arg we are passing (for ex. "api/v1/users") then the control will be taken by userRouter which is passed as a second argument.

+# some facts

+When in Controlers we req.body from user that not present in user schema , so in this scenario backend is asking for help from frontend , so what backend req.body that not present in schema that developer needs to send in body while hitting the endpoint.
+For example: change password , where backend request for old password and new password from the user to comapsre the password which is store in database and change the password.

+# { new: true }

+In Mongoose, { new: true } is an option that you can pass to the findOneAndUpdate() or findByIdAndUpdate() methods.
+Here's what it does:

+Returning the Updated Document: By default, when you use findOneAndUpdate() or findByIdAndUpdate() to update a document in MongoDB, Mongoose returns the original document (the document as it was before the update) unless you specify otherwise.

+{ new: true } to the Rescue: If you include { new: true } as an option, Mongoose will return the modified document rather than the original one.
+This means that after the update operation is performed, the method will return the document as it is after the modifications have been applied.